N.W.A: Formation and "Panic Zone" (1987–1988)

-Straight Outta Compton, Eazy-Duz-It (1988–1989)
+Eazy-Duz-It and Straight Outta Compton (1988–1989)

-N.W.A released their debut studio album, Straight Outta Compton, in 1988.
+N.W.A released their debut studio album, Straight Outta Compton, in January 1989.
 With its famous opening salvo of three tracks, the group reflected the rising anger of the urban youth.
 The opening song "Straight Outta Compton" introduced the group, "Fuck tha Police" protested police brutality and racial profiling, and "Gangsta Gangsta" painted the worldview of the inner-city youth.
 While the group was later credited with pioneering the burgeoning subgenre of gangsta rap, N.W.A referred to their music as "reality rap".

-Twenty-seven years later, member and co-producer of the Straight Outta Compton film, Ice Cube, commented "they were talking about what really led into the style that we ended up doing, which is now called hardcore gangster rap."
+Twenty-six years later, member and co-producer of the Straight Outta Compton film, Ice Cube, commented "they were talking about what really led into the style that we ended up doing, which is now called hardcore gangster rap."
 Dr. Dre and DJ Yella, as HighPowered Productions, composed the beats for each song, with Dre making occasional rapping appearances.
 The D.O.C., Ice Cube, and MC Ren wrote most of the group's lyrics, including "Fuck tha Police", perhaps the group's most notorious song, which brought them into conflict with various law enforcement agencies.
 Under pressure from Focus on the Family, Milt Ahlerich, an assistant director of the FBI sent a letter to Ruthless and its distributing company Priority Records, advising the rappers that "advocating violence and assault is wrong and we in the law enforcement community take exception to such action."
 This letter can still be seen at the Rock and Roll Hall of Fame in Cleveland, Ohio.
 Policemen refused to provide security for the group's concerts, hurting their plans to tour.
 Nonetheless, the FBI's letter only served to draw more publicity to the group.